-When it comes to teeth whitening, sensitivity is one of the most common side effects.
-But fortunately, KöR Whitening has gone to great lengths to solve this problem.
-In this article, we will explain the modern approach that we use to combat whitening sensitivity.
+When it comes to teeth whitening, sensitivity is one of the more common side effects.
+Fortunately, KöR Whitening has gone to great lengths to solve this problem.
+In this article, we will explain the unique approach we take to combat whitening sensitivity.

 Unsuccessful Desensitizing Methods

 Many different products and techniques have been tried to reduce whitening sensitivity, but the results have not been consistent.
 However, it is worth taking a quick look at some of the unsuccessful methods.